alexbruno/hexo-generator-json-content/README.md

 Hexo will run the generator *automagically* when you run `hexo serve` or `hexo generate`.
 :smirk:

-Using the default settings, the `content.json` file will have the following structure:
+Using the default settings, the `content.json` file looks like the following structure:

 ```javascript
 meta: {